 Kyra White, head of brand activation, Benefit Cosmetics

 All guests seemed to be enjoying it, it wasn’t too crowded which sometimes ruins an experience but had a great buzz.
-I didn’t know too much about the brand but the bar guys were well informed and explained the Italian heritage and how the event was designed to bring to spontaneous Italian/European spirit to us Brit’s.
+I didn’t know too much about the brand but the bartenders were well informed and explained the Italian heritage and how the event was designed to bring to spontaneous Italian/European spirit to us Brits.

 Victoria Archbold, director of events and sponsorship, Hearst Live, Hearst Magazines UK

-Here we have continued examples of how events are allowing brands, the individuals names and faces around them to express their personalities.
-It’s become less about eyes on the catwalk on more about the scroll of fingers on a smart phone.
+Here we have continued examples of how events are allowing brands, the individual's names and faces around them to express their personalities.
+It’s become less about eyes on the catwalk and more about the scroll of fingers on your smartphone.